 Linda Yelnick, The Bammies Music Foundation Advisory Board Member

 Linda was born and raised in San Francisco and was a hippie chick teen hanging out in The Haight and rockin’ at local concerts every weekend even though she was a classically trained pianist.
 While listening to local rock radio stations (KYA, KFRC, KEWB, KMPX and then KSAN), reading BAM mag, and buying vinyl trips to Tower on Columbus, she knew that she would later become involved in the music industry.
 She even has over 100 Hard Rock Cafe t-shirts from travels in the US and abroad :).
-Linda manages Purple Fox and the Heebie Jeebies, a FUN, FUNky award-winning band for kids (and grown up movers and shakers).
-She is also the Associate Producer and Co-Manager of a monthly cable tv song competition show for West Coast Songwriters and also has worked its annual Conference for 18 years so far (where it all began for Sara Bareilles).
+Linda proudly manages Dan Ashley (danashleymusic.com) and his Americana Rock band, which just goes by his name, Dan Ashley.
+Previously, Linda managed Purple Fox and the Heebie Jeebies, a fun, funky award-winning band for kids.
+For several years she was also the Associate Producer and Co-Manager of a monthly cable tv song competition show for West Coast Songwriters and continues to work its annual Conference (where it all began for Sara Bareilles).
 Previously, Linda served on the Board of the San Francisco Chapter of the Recording Academy and its Special Events and Membership Committees.
-She coordinated bookings and backstage interviews with headlining artists at both West Fest, celebrating the 40th Anniversary of Woodstock, 2009, and the Summer of Love 40th Anniversary, 2007, both held in San Francisco.
+At the School of Rock, Linda served as a Studio Coordinator.
+She arranged bookings and backstage interviews with headlining artists at both West Fest, celebrating the 40th Anniversary of Woodstock, 2009, and the Summer of Love 40th Anniversary, 2007, both held in San Francisco.
 For awhile, Linda was the booking agent for Vince Welnick, a former Grateful Dead keyboardist.
-You can find her on the staff of various music/music tech conferences and events, and she was just invited to participate in the upcoming film, “Woodstock Nation-Revolution, Evolution and The Life Changing Magic of Music Festivals.”
+You can find her on the staff of various music/music tech conferences and events, and she was recently invited to participate in the upcoming film, “Woodstock Nation-Revolution, Evolution and The Life Changing Magic of Music Festivals.”
 Linda is honored to be a part of the excitement ahead for The Bammies and to serve on the Advisory Board of The Bammies Music Foundation!